Ranmodesnehal/AIS16612intern/README.md

 4. Selection in dataframe using row or coloumn selection, delete, update, index, remove index, etc and operations between two dataframes with examples.
 5. Missing values: checking for missing values, dropping missing values and fill missing values.

+# task 6 :
+In this task we create 2 nootebooks of matplotlib and seaborn library
+1. matplotlib: data visuallization like scatter ,histogram ,pie chart, etc.
+2. seaborn: all type of data visuallization and examples.